heydoctor/synaptik/README.md

   }

   addTodo = todo => {
-    // setState has the same functionality as Component.setState
+    // setState acts like React component's setState,
-    // meaning that it runs async and can also take a function. this.setState({
+    // meaning that it runs asynchronously and can also be passed an updater function. this.setState({
       entries: [...this.state.entries, todo],
     });